-I’ve been working on creating this next project for a couple of weeks now and I am so excited to be able to show it to you!
+I’ve been wanting to create DIY Signs from pallet wood for a while.
+I’ve been working on creating this pallet sign for a couple of weeks now and I am so excited to be able to show it to you!
 It was the brain-child of a few ideas, meshed together and I am absolutely in love with how it turned out!
 It started with the need to have some art in my master bedroom; we have none.
-I had also been wanting to create a pallet-sign type of project.
-My problem was finding an image or a quote that “fit” my husband and I. I finally pulled all the pieces together love my final result!
-So I present to you the complete (ie long) tutorial on how to make this super cute Together is our Favorite Place to be pallet-style DIY sign!
+My problem was finding an image or a quote that “fit” my husband and I. I finally pulled all the pieces together and love my final result!
+So I present to you the complete (ie long) tutorial on how to make this super cute Together is our Favorite Place to be pallet sign!

 This is truly one of my favorite projects I have every made!
 It combined my love of my Saw, Kreg Jig and my Silhouette cutting machine!
 These three tools create a deadly combination for a killer project in my opinion so not only did I love making it, but I also love how it turned out.

-Please forgive the length of this post, but I wanted to walk you through the entire process from start to finish.
+Please forgive the length of this post about making DIY signs from pallet wood, but I wanted to walk you through the entire process from start to finish.
 And even give you tips on using the Kreg Jig, walking you through how to make and use a Stencil out of vinyl and every other step in between!
-So the post is long, but I’ve jam-packed a ton on information in here; it’s kinda epic!
+So the post is long, but I’ve jam-packed a ton of information in here; it’s kinda epic!

 My overall board ended up being 27″w x 32″t.
-I used 2″x6″ boards from my local hardware store, measured twice, cut once and soon I had (5) 32″ long wooden boards for my project.
+I used 2″x6″ boards from my local hardware store, measured twice, cut once and soon I had (5) 32″ long wooden boards for my pallet sign.

 It is important to take the time to sand the wood well so that the stain applied evenly.
-I started with a lower grit sandpaper, then finished off with a finer grit sand paper.
+I started with a lower grit sandpaper, then finished off with a finer grit sandpaper.
 I used my electric sander for this step.
-Be sure to get the ends very well too to avoid the ends being three shades darker then the face of the wood.
+Be sure to get the ends very well too to avoid the ends being three shades darker than the face of the wood.

-After my board were sanded really well, I used a clean cotton knit cloth and wiped my boards down to remove any saw dust.
+After my boards were sanded really well, I used a clean cotton knit cloth and wiped my boards down to remove any sawdust.

-I used a cotton knit rag and a Dark Walnut Stain for this project.
+I use a cotton knit rag and a Dark Walnut Stain for making DIY signs.
 This is one of my all-time favorite stains!
 It is so pretty!

 I dip the tip of the rag into the stain, blot it off and patiently work the stain into the wood.
 You want to apply stain with the lightest coat possible so work it in and make a little go a long way.